vertica/vertica-containers/UDx-container/README.md

 Vertica provides a Dockerfile for different distributions so that you can create an containerized development environment that matches your production environment.

-## Vertica

-Vertica tests the following versions, but the contents of this repository might work with eariler versions:
-- 12.x
-- 11.x
-- 10.x

 ## CentOS
 - 7.9